flipacholas/Architecture-of-consoles/articles/master-system.md

 This is because the Z80 family contains an interesting feature called **I/O ports** which enables the CPU to communicate with other hardware without running out of memory addresses.
 For this, there's a separate address space for 'I/O devices' called **ports** and both share the same data and address bus.
 The difference, however, is that ports are read and written using `IN` and `OUT` instructions, respectively - as opposed to the traditional load/store instruction (`LD`).

 When an `IN` or `OUT` instruction is executed, the Z80 sets up the address lines pointing to the peripheral (which could be, for instance, a keyboard), flags its `IORQ` pin indicating that an I/O request has been initiated and also flags the `RD` pin or the `WR` pin whether it's an `IN` or `OUT` instruction, respectively.
 The addressed peripheral must manually check for the address bus and the I/O pins and perform the required operation.
 In the case of an `IN` instruction, the CPU will store the received value on a pre-defined register.

 {{< centered_container >}}
   {{< linked_img src="addressing.png" alt="SMS Addressing layout" >}}
   <figcaption class="caption">SMS' Addressing layout</figcaption>
 {{< /centered_container >}}

-The way SEGA interconnected the CPU with the rest of the components enables not only to access values, but also showing/hiding certain components from appearing in the memory map.
+The way SEGA interconnected the CPU with the rest of the components enables not only to access values but also to show/hide certain components from appearing in the memory map.

 Curiously enough, the [Game Boy]({{< ref "game-boy#cpu" >}}) had a Z80 'variant' that completely omitted the I/O ports.
 Thus, it had to fit everything in the memory map.